ManojBableshwar/VstsTestRestApiSamples/BulkDeleteTestCaseWorkItems/README.md

-﻿# Tool to bulk delete test case work items in TFS or VSTS
+﻿# Sample to bulk delete test case work items in TFS or VSTS

 ## Introduction